 HPE consistently rewards shareholders

 Hewlett Packard Enterprise (HPE) has been consistently rewarding shareholders with cash dividends and share buyback programs.
-In fiscal 2018, the company returned nearly $4.1 billion to shareholders in the form of share repurchases and dividends, 39% higher than the year-ago period.
-Hewlett Packard, which along with HP (HPQ) was split from Hewlett Packard Company in 2015, returned around $3 billion in fiscal 2017 and $3.1 billion in fiscal 2016 to shareholders.
+In fiscal 2017, the company returned nearly $3.0 billion to shareholders in the form of share repurchases and dividends.
+HPE expects to return $7 billion to its shareholders in the form of dividends and share repurchases between fiscal 2018 and fiscal 2019.

 HPE’s chief financial officer, Tim Stonesifer, stated, “The buyback will be more weighted to the fiscal year 2018, but we will efficiently repurchase shares so that timing may not be linear.
 As always, we will continue to use our ROI based capital allocation framework.”

 Dividends and share buybacks

 Hewlett Packard paid $120 million via dividends in 1Q18 and expects to increase its quarterly dividend by 50% in fiscal 3Q18.
 HPE has a dividend yield of 1.7% as of March 28, 2018, and an annualized payout of $0.30, indicating a payout ratio of 21.4%.
 In comparison, the dividend yields of IBM (IBM), NetApp (NTAP), Microsoft (MSFT), and Cisco (CSCO) stand at 3.9%, 1.4%, 1.9%, and 3.2%, respectively.

 Hewlett Packard returned $742 million via share repurchases to its shareholders in fiscal 1Q18.
 The company intends to make share repurchases of ~$5.5 billion by the end of fiscal 2019.